 It is best if you breathe through your nose when possible.
 As you breathe IN your abdomen is pushed OUT.
 As you breathe OUT your abdomen is pulled IN.
 You may find that you are used to doing the exact opposite.
 If so, you are not breathing efficiently.

-Deep Breathing Exercise
+Deep Breathing Exercises for Golf

 Take a few minutes daily to practice the following steps, keeping in mind the points just described.

-2. Inhale slowly and deeply into your abdomen, gently pushing your right hand up only as much as feels comfortable.
+- Inhale slowly and deeply into your abdomen, gently pushing your right hand up only as much as feels comfortable.
 Your left hand on your chest should move only a little and only with your abdomen.

-3. At the top of your breath, pause slightly and hold for a moment.
+- At the top of your breath, pause slightly and hold for a moment.

-4. Slowly exhale allowing your right hand and abdomen to gently return to the original level.
+- Slowly exhale allowing your right hand and abdomen to gently return to the original level.

-5. Continue your gentle deep breaths, slowly inhaling and exhaling.
+- Continue your gentle deep breaths, slowly inhaling and exhaling.
 Let yourself enjoy the soft rhythm of movement as the air gently flows in and out of your lungs.

-6. Continue feeling the gentle rhythm of your breath with your hands as you also feel your throat soften and your face relax.
+- Continue feeling the gentle rhythm of your breath with your hands as you also feel your throat soften and your face relax.

-7. Continue feeling the gentle rhythm of your breathing while relaxing your chest and abdomen.
+- Continue feeling the gentle rhythm of your breathing while relaxing your chest and abdomen.

-8. Continue feeling the gentle rhythm of your breathing while relaxing your legs and arms.
+- Continue feeling the gentle rhythm of your breathing while relaxing your legs and arms.

-9. When ready, gently stretch, rise and resume your day.
+- When ready, gently stretch, rise and resume your day.

 There are times that you will find deep breathing particularly helpful for your game.

-Make it a point to check your breathing as you shower, dress and prepare for the day.
+Make it a point to check your breathing as you shower, dress, and prepare for the day.
 Also as you drive to the course, especially if you encounter traffic.
 This time is often fraught with tension provoking thoughts, usually worry and fear related to outcome or other things over which you really do not have control.